Tailored minimal reservoir computing: on the bidirectional connection between nonlinearities in the reservoir and in data: Metrics

 \section{Metrics}

-Here we want to define the methods used for quantifying the quality of a prediction.
-As in similar work, we use the forecast horizon for quantifying the short-term prediction power.
+Here, we want to define the methods used for quantifying the quality of a prediction.
+As in similar work, we use the forecast horizon to quantify the short-term prediction power.
 The so-called long-term `climate' of an attractor is measured by the largest Lyapunov exponent in combination with the correlation dimension.